-The Council has not adjusted the pension liability for the impact of the McCloud case.
+The Council has not yet adjusted the pension liability for the impact of the McCloud case.
 Based on our review of the report prepared by the actuary for this purpose we noted that the proposed adjustment would be £3.9m.
-We have currently reported this as an unadjusted misstatement in the appendix to this report and we note that we have asked officers to adjust the liability for this amount.
+Our work in this area is in progress, however we have currently reported this as an unadjusted misstatement in the appendix to this report and we will ask officers to adjust the liability for this amount (subject to finalisation of our audit procedures).